onqtam/headjack/src/motivation/problems.md

     - we [can't see other people's feeds](https://twitter.com/waitbutwhy/status/1502846781150822402) (although there's this [third-party app](https://vicariously.io/))
     - no way to opt-out of recommendations in the main feed for topics you don't care about or unrelated activity such as `X received a reply from someone you don't follow`
     - find [the beginning](https://twitter.com/lopp/status/1531668215541145601) of this thread - is that readable & usable?
 There should be an alternative Reddit-style interface

----

-Everything listed here can be improved/solved in Headjack's paradigm, but this is just scratching the surface - the unlocked possibilities & improvements are explored in the other pages.